CHECK IT OUT:

 Withdrawal Grades.
 A student may withdraw from a class between the end of the Add/Drop period and the last day of the eighth week of classes (last day of the fourth week of classes for modules).
 If a student withdraws from a class, the notation W (Withdrawn; no indication of passing or failing) will be entered on the student’s transcript.
 After the end of the eighth week of classes (fourth week for a module course), a letter grade or P/NP will be awarded.
 The number of registered hours is not reduced by withdrawing from a course.
 Thus, students must remain within the maximum hours allowed (16 for the Bachelor of Arts, 17 for the Bachelor of Music and double-degree programs) if there is consideration of withdrawing from one course and adding another during the semester.

 Variable Hours.
-If a course is listed in the Schedule of Classes with a range of hours (for example, "1-3"), it means that it is a variable hour course and you have the option of choosing the hours.
+If a course is listed in the Schedule of Classes with a range of credits (for example, "1-3"), it means that it is a variable hour course and you have the option of choosing the credits.
 To change the number of hours, follow these steps: